Novartis/scar/README.md

 ![variational autoencoders](https://img.shields.io/badge/variational_autoencoders-005AF0?style=for-the-badge.svg)
 ![denoising](https://img.shields.io/badge/denoising-005AF0?style=for-the-badge.svg)

-**scAR** (single cell Ambient Remover) is a package for denoising multiple single cell omics data (inc. scRNAseq, single cell CRISPR screening, CITE-seq and single cell indexing).
-It is built using probabilistic deep learning, more specifically, variational autoencoders, illustrated as follows:
+**scAR** (single cell Ambient Remover) is a package for denoising multiple single cell omics data.
+It can be used for multiple tasks, such as, **sgRNA assignment** for scCRISPRseq, **identity barcode assignment** for cell indexing, **protein denoising** for CITE-seq, **mRNA denoising** for scRNAseq, and etc...
+It is built using probabilistic deep learning, illustrated as follows:

 <img src='docs/img/overview_scAR.png' width="1200">